Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 	- #### Headless backend with web components that can be embedded into existing websites
 		- For the page building you can use whatever you want; Mystrikingly, Webflow -
-- # Conclusion of research
+- # Conclusion
-	-
-	-
+	- I believe the most effective path is to use Wix Velo to build the platform.
+It's very powerful, -
 	-
 	-